Graphite intercalation compound: Preparation and structure

 The host (graphite) and the guest X interact by charge transfer.
 An analogous process is the basis of commercial lithium-ion batteries.

 In a graphite intercalation compound not every layer is necessarily occupied by guests.
 In so-called stage 1 compounds, graphite layers and intercalated layers alternate and in stage 2 compounds, two graphite layers with no guest material in between alternate with an intercalated layer.
 The actual composition may vary and therefore these compounds are an example of non-stoichiometric compounds.
 It is customary to specify the composition together with the stage.
 The layers are pushed apart upon incorporation of the guest ions.

 Examples

+Lithium graphite intercalation compound

+The lithium graphite intercalation compound is the anode active material for nearly all lithium-ion batteries produced today.

+Jürgen Otto Besenhard demonstrated in the late 1970's that lithium could be intercalated into graphite as an anode material.
+Soon after, Samar Basu demonstrated the preparation of lithiated graphite by chemical means.
+Then, in 1983, Rachid Yazami demonstrated the reversible electrochemical intercalation of lithium in graphite at room temperature using polyethylene oxide solvent.
+Later, graphite was integrated with cathode materials to form a high voltage lithium-ion battery; see History of the lithium-ion battery for more details.

+Voltage curve of graphite intercalation in a Li-ion battery versus Li metal.

+Graphite undergoes a series of staging corresponding to ordered variations of lithium intercalation into its layers.
+The LiC_{6} GIC, corresponding to alternating Li and graphene sheets, has a theoretical capacity of 372 mAh/g.
+This staging behavior is also associated with a change in the color - as Li is intercalated, the color changes from blue, to red, to gold.

-Alkali and alkaline earth derivatives
+Other alkali and alkaline earth derivatives

 Potassium graphite under argon in a Schlenk flask.
 A glass-coated magnetic stir bar is also present.

 One of the best studied graphite intercalation compounds, KC8, is prepared by melting potassium over graphite powder.
 The potassium is absorbed into the graphite and the material changes color from black to bronze.
 The resulting solid is pyrophoric.
 The composition is explained by assuming that the potassium to potassium distance is twice the distance between hexagons in the carbon framework.
 The bond between anionic graphite layers and potassium cations is ionic.
 The electrical conductivity of the material is greater than that of α-graphite.
 KC8 is a superconductor with a very low critical temperature T_{c} = 0.14 K. Heating KC8 leads to the formation of a series of decomposition products as the K atoms are eliminated: